kore4lyf/notes/node/nodejs_and_Expressjs_by_john_milga.md

 ## Event Loop
 The event loop is what allows Node.js to perform non-blocking I/O operations, despite the fact that JavaScript is single threaded, by offloading operations to the system kernel whenever possible.

-- JavaScript is synchronous and single thread. i.e. It reads code line by line.
+- JavaScript is synchronous and single threaded. i.e. It reads code line by line.

 The event loop is responsible for preventing a running request from delaying other requests.
 The event loop registers the callback running other blocking request and runs the registered request when the .